Overview

-The Idea Registry is an independent cryptographic evidence registry dedicated to establishing verifiable proof of origination and controlled disclosure of intellectual concepts.
+The Idea Registry is an independent cryptographic evidence registry dedicated to establishing verifiable records of idea origination and controlled disclosure.

-The Idea Registry provides a neutral, technology-driven infrastructure that enables originators to document their ideas, establish a tamper-evident record of their contents, and anchor a cryptographic fingerprint of that record to a public blockchain for independent timestamp verification.
+The Idea Registry provides a neutral, technology-driven infrastructure to document ideas, establish a tamper-evident record of their contents, and anchor a cryptographic fingerprint of that record to a public blockchain for independent verification.

 The mandate of The Idea Registry is to: